MicrosoftDocs/fabric-docs/docs/real-time-analytics/database-consumption.md

 You can monitor KustoUpTime with the [Microsoft Fabric Capacity Metric app](../enterprise/metrics-app.md).

 > [!NOTE]
 > You must be a capacity administrator to monitor capacity usage.
-TODO: Link
+For more information, see [Understand Microsoft Fabric admin roles](../admin/roles.md).

 :::image type="content" source="media/database-consumption/kusto-up-time.png" alt-text="Screenshot of uptime in Microsoft Fabric Capacity Metric app.":::